kescholm/OSSM-Software/README.md

 4. **Using `pre-commit`**:

    From this point onwards, every time you run `git commit`, `pre-commit` will automatically check your changes.
-If there's a problem or if any files are auto-formatted, the commit will fail, and you'll receive a message detailing the changes made or issues found.
+If there's a problem or if any files are auto-formatted, the commit will fail, and you'll receive a message detailing the changes made or issues handlePress.

    If `pre-commit` auto-formats your code, you need to stage the changes with `git add` and then attempt your commit again.